rustunit/rustunit.github.io/content/blog/2024/10-21-bevy-libgdx-atlas/index.md

 Texture Atlases in games serve the purpose of reducing *draw calls*.
 This is when a set of geometry uses the same material and can therefore be batched together and send to the GPU in one rendering call (aka draw call).
 I am simplifying here but one of the major reasons two pieces of geometry cannot be batched together are if they are using a different texture.

-Especially in the past or on arcane hardware (i am looking at you Android) there was also the reason of combining non-power-of-two textures together in an atlas to reduce texture space waste.
+Especially in the past or on arcane hardware (I am looking at you Android) there was also the reason of combining non-power-of-two textures together in an atlas to reduce texture space waste.

 # How to use an atlas in Bevy ?